jwplayer/applicaster-docs/concepts/content-delivery.md

 </a>

 ## Middleware
 Zapp apps on all platforms get video lists and video metadata from feeds.
-Feeds are contructed from JW Player playlist.
+Feeds are constructed from JW Player playlist.

-Pipes2 is the Zapp middleware that translates JW Player playlists into the feeds structure that Zapp apps can understand.
+Pipes2 is the Zapp middleware that translates JW Player playlists into the feed structure that Zapp apps can understand.

 Some characteristics of Pipes2:
 - Realtime translation (no content synchronization)